 A Nonprofit’s Guide To Internet Marketing

-A Nonprofit’s Guide to Internet Marketing was distributed during the New England GiveCamp (http://newenglandgivecamp.org) weekend event which was held June 11-13, 2010, in addition to being published on my internet marketing resources blog.
+A Nonprofit’s Guide to Internet Marketing was distributed during the New England GiveCamp (http://newenglandgivecamp.org) weekend event which was held June 11-13, 2010.
 New England GiveCamp recruits technical professionals to donate a weekend’s worth of their time and expertise in the form of providing a much needed technology solution to a nonprofit organizations.
 Typical New England GiveCamp Projects include building a new website or designing a software application.

 A Nonprofit’s Guide to Internet Marketing was written to combat the disproportionality of internet marketing knowledge that exists between the for-profit sector and nonprofit organizations.
 The document also represents my attempt to extend my personal contribution to the event by endeavoring to help every nonprofit organization in the best way I know – by sharing my knowledge of internet marketing.